-Like Silver Laced Wyandottes, Buff Brahmas are highly docile and seldom attack humans or other chickens.
+Like Blue Laced Gold Wyandottes, Buff Brahmas are highly docile and seldom attack humans or other chickens.
 Gentle, quiet, and friendly are the words that best describe their demeanor.
 They are a friendly breed and get along well with other chickens and animals, and even the roosters are not aggressive.

 It’s sound knowledge that Brahmas don’t fight with or with other calm chickens.
 They seldom get harassed by other birds, not because they’re cruel or aggressive, but because of their size.

 In the same way, the sheer size of a Buff Brahma may be frightening to children.
 But children can get used to them with enough time and encouragement.
 These chickens will surely be happy to sit on their lap.

 Buff Brahma hens are a bit more production-oriented than other breeds.
 They lay around three large brown eggs per week, which adds up to about 150 yearly outputs!

 It is not surprising, considering they tend to start laying at around six months old and can continue through winter when most of the other hens have stopped.